renpy/renpy/sphinx/source/config.rst

     The dictionary passed to the callbacks may have already have keys beginning with an underscore (_).
 These keys are used by Ren'Py, and should not be changed.

+.. var:: config.tag_layer = { }

+    A dictionary mapping image tag strings to layer name strings.
+When an image is shown without a specific layer name, the image's tag is looked up in this dictionary to get the layer to show it on.
+If the tag is not found here, :var:`config.default_tag_name` is used.

 .. var:: config.thumbnail_height = 75